donaldbales/node-akeneo/README.md

 # node-akeneo
-Interfaces and modules to access Akeneo version 3.x, 4.x, and 5.x from its web API
+A NodeJS framework to export and import data into/from Akeneo PIM, and integerate with it, using its Web API.

 ## How to clone, install modules, and compile